EntySec/HatVenom/README.md

 ## Payload offsets

-Payload offsets is a variables used to add something to shelcode on the preprocessing stage.
+Payload offsets is a variables used to add something to a shelcode on the preprocessing stage.
 Offsets looks like this:

 ```shell
 \x90\x90\x90\x90:message:string:\x90\x90\x90\x90